ovostch42/CNCart/README.md

 # CNCart
-A robot controlled by a CNC board
+A mobile robot controlled by a CNC board